WHAT HAPPENS IF MY EX-SPOUSE REFUSES TO SELL THE HOUSE?

-If an ex-spouse is refusing to comply completely, then your attorney may file a motion for contempt.
+If an to comply completely, then your attorney may file a motion for contempt.
 This motion will tell the court that your ex-spouse was ordered to sell the house, but is willfully failing to do so.

-A motion for contempt is essentially asking that the court punish the ex-spouse for not living up to the divorce decree.
+A motion for contempt is essentially asking that the court punish the ex-spouse for not living up to the .
 These punishments usually take the form of some sort of monetary penalty or ordering the party to take a specific action, such as listing the house.

 Another option is for your attorney to file a motion asking the court to change the responsibility for selling the house.
 The attorney could ask that your ex-spouse be required to vacate the premises to allow you the ability to enter it and put it on the market.